Charlie has hiked hundreds of miles, mostly in the Midwest. He offers tips and advice on the trails, and parks, he has visited.

-2. Park Rangers are present.
 I prefer camping in sites where I know there is assistance if I need it.
-Roan Park accomplishes this by the presence of Park Rangers -- who are willing to answer questions, like information on local trails.
+Roan Park accomplishes this by the presence of park rangers, who are willing to answer questions, like information on local trails.
 They also have a campground host.
 The host resides in a highly visible campsite fairly close to the camp store.

-3. It has an access point to the Appalachian Trail.
 Less than 10 miles from the state park, at Carver’s Gap, you can hike either north or south on the Trail.
 If you head north, expect some difficult hiking, since you begin at an elevation of 5,500 feet and within a couple of miles will be above 6,000 feet.
-It’s worth the climb though because the view, all 360 degrees of it, is spectacular with mountains, valleys, and in late June to early July, rhododendrons in bloom.
+It’s worth the climb though because the view, all 360 degrees of it, is spectacular with mountains, valleys, and from late June to early July, rhododendrons in bloom.

-6. Trails.
 If you are a history buff, take in the Over the Mountain Men trail.
-The trail commemorates a group of men who traverse through the region to fight against in the battle of King’s Mountain (Revolutionary War).
-Historian assert that the battle, won by this rag-tag group of men, was instrumental is turning the tide toward American independence.
+The trail commemorates a group of men who traversed through the region to fight in the battle of King’s Mountain (Revolutionary War).
+Historians assert that the battle, won by this rag-tag group of men, was instrumental in turning the tide toward American independence.
 In addition to this trail, the park has 12 miles of easy-to-difficult hiking trails.
-During June (around the third weekend -- depending on weather) many of the trails will be filled with rhododendron blooms.
+During June (around the third weekend, depending on weather) many of the trails will be filled with rhododendron blooms.

-7. Check out the diners and dives.
 It is an isolated region due to the ruggedness of the terrain; however, a few diners exist within five miles of the park’s entrance.
 We found a local pizza-sandwich house with excellent pizzas.
 You will also want to buy a pork sandwich from Bob's Dairyland.
 It is thinly sliced pork seasoned with a slightly sweet-tangy bbq sauce.
-The flavor and tenderness of the meat is definitely worth the drive.
+The flavor and tenderness of the meat are definitely worth the drive.

-9. Beware of wildlife.
 As a hiker from southwest Ohio, I do not normally worry about wildlife.
-In Ohio I am accustomed to seeing deer, wild turkeys and an occasional groundhog or non-venomous snake.
+In Ohio, I am accustomed to seeing deer, wild turkeys and an occasional groundhog or non-venomous snake.
 Because of this I often let my dog off-leash since the wildlife will not harm her.
-In the Roan region, though, there are bears – and even inside the state park, campers are advised to store food in sealed containers.
+In the Roan region, though, there are bears—and even inside the state park, campers are advised to store food in sealed containers.
 Poisonous snakes also exist, presumably just off the trail.
-One local hiker advised to place my dog back on the trail due to the possibility of poisonous snakes.
+One local hiker advised me to place my dog back on the trail due to the possibility of poisonous snakes.

 On our April excursion, we did not see either, even though it was an unseasonably pleasant 70-degree day.
 Take warnings seriously about bears or venomous snakes.

-The park is enticing enough for my wife and I that we went twice in 2018.
+The park is enticing enough for my wife and me that we went twice in 2018.
 We will return next year, too.
-Although, it was a little cool (at night) in April when we camped, it was not uncomfortable.
-June was 'picture perfect' weather, and the views are simply spectacular.
+Although it was a little cool (at night) in April when we camped, it was not uncomfortable.
+June was 'picture-perfect' weather, and the views are simply spectacular.
 We now would like to visit in the fall.